MeriamJardak15/ETL_Data_pipeline/README.md

-Here’s an updated version of your README, incorporating the details you provided while ensuring it remains clear and actionable for users:

----

 # 🚦 ETL Data Pipeline with Apache Airflow

 This project demonstrates how to build an **ETL (Extract, Transform, Load)** data pipeline using **Apache Airflow** and the **BashOperator** to automate the ingestion and processing of road traffic data from various toll plazas.